For a PDF version of this, see ERA_Constition as of February 2025

 7 Association Officers

-- 7.1 The Officers of the Association shall be Chairman, Vice Chairman, Secretary, Treasurer, Membership Secretary and Webmaster and other officers as the Committee may wish to appoint.
-No Committee member shall fill more than one such position.
+- 7.1 The Officers of the Association shall be Chair, Secretary, Treasurer, Membership Secretary, Planning Officer and Webmaster and other officers as the Committee may wish to appoint.
+No Committee member shall fill more than one such position, except on a temporary basis to fill a vacancy.

-- 7.2 The Chairman shall be responsible for the work of the Association.
+- 7.2 The Chair shall be responsible for the work of the Association.
 He/she shall preside over meetings and be responsible for their conduct including having power of adjournment.
 The Chair shall have a casting vote but no other vote.
 (This applies to all meetings).
-The Vice Chairman shall assist the Chairman in carrying out these duties and stand in for the Chairman during any period of absence.
+One of the other Officers shall be appointed to stand in for the Chair if any prolonged period of absence occurs.

 - 7.3 The Secretary shall be responsible for the administrative work of the Association and will act under the general direction and authority of the Committee.
 He/she may also act under the direction of and by the authority of a special resolution of a General Meeting of the Association.

-- 7.5 The Membership Secretary shall be responsible for administration work in relation to the membership of the Association and shall act under the general direction of the Committee.
+- 7.5 The Membership Secretary shall be responsible for administration work in relation to the membership of the Association and shall act under the general direction of the Committee and shall also serve as the Association’s Data Protection Officer.

-- 7.6 The Webmaster shall be responsible for the design & maintenance of the Association’s web pages & shall act under the general direction of the Committee
+- 7.6 The Webmaster shall be responsible for the design & maintenance of the Association’s web pages & shall act under the general direction of the Committee.
+The Webmaster may also look after the Associations Social Media feeds, or the Committee may appoint a separate Committee member to look after Social Media.

-- 7.7 All payments over £40 shall be authorised/signed by at least two of the Secretary, Treasurer or Chairman.
-Payments of £40 or under can be authorised/signed by any one of the Secretary, Treasurer or Chairman.
-Only payments of £40 and under can be made by cash.
+- 7.8 All payments over £40 shall be authorised/signed by at least two of the Secretary, Treasurer or Chair.
+Payments of £40 or under can be authorised/signed by any one of the Secretary, Treasurer or Chair.
+Only payments of £40 and under can be made by cash (excepting on the night cash payments made for Barn Dance services).

 8 Councillors: Terms of Reference

-- 8.1 Any decision to give official support to a candidate for election to the Borough or County Councils will be taken by a general meeting of the Association.
+- 8.1 Any decision to give official support to a candidate for election to the Borough or County Councils or the body/bodies that succeed these in the event of a local government re-organisation such as the introduction of a new Unitary Authority will be taken by a general meeting of the Association.
 In the event of a by-election any decision will be taken by a General Meeting or the Committee.

 - 8.2 The choice of candidates will be made as in 8.1.
-Anyone wishing to be selected should arrange for his/her nominations (signed by a sponsor and seconder) to be submitted to the Secretary one week before the meeting at which the candidacy is to be discussed.
+Anyone wishing to be selected should arrange for his/her nominations (signed by a sponsor and seconder) to be submitted to the Secretary two weeks before the meeting at which the candidacy is to be discussed.
 The potential candidates will be expected to address the meeting and to answer questions to the best of his/her ability.
-Where more than one (or up to three, depending on the RBC candidate election procedures) nominations is received the candidates must be selected by a secret ballot.
+Where more than one nomination is received, the Committee will meet with the candidates beforehand, and the Chair may express the Committee’s preference for one or more of the candidates at the meeting, before the candidates must then be selected by a vote of those present.

 - 8.4 Councillors elected with the official support of the Association would be a representative of the electorate and not a delegate of the Association.
 He/she will, however, always be mindful of Association Policy and must frequently consult and report to the Association.

-- 8.5 The Association will be free to withdraw its support from a Councillor or Candidate if it is thought that he/she is acting contrary to Association Policy.
+- 8.5 The Association will be free to withdraw its support from a Councillor or Candidate if it is thought by the Committee that he/she is acting contrary to the Association’s interests.

 9 Communication with Association Membership

-- 9.1 The Association (in the form of a Newsletter editor) will circulate a Newsletter to the membership.
+- 9.1 The Association will circulate a Newsletter to the membership.

 - 9.2 Normally a minimum of four of these Newsletters will be circulated in any one year.
 One must be distributed within two months of a General Meeting.